Climate and Average Weather Year Round in Goraj Poland

 The average daily incident shortwave solar energy experiences extreme seasonal variation over the course of the year.

 The brighter period of the year lasts for 3.6 months, from May 1 to August 20, with an average daily incident shortwave energy per square meter above 5.3 kWh.
-The brightest day of the year is July 1, with an average of 6.4 kWh.
+The brightest month of the year in Goraj is June, with an average of 6.3 kWh.

 The darker period of the year lasts for 3.7 months, from October 27 to February 17, with an average daily incident shortwave energy per square meter below 1.9 kWh.
-The darkest day of the year is December 22, with an average of 0.7 kWh.
+The darkest month of the year in Goraj is December, with an average of 0.8 kWh.

 For the purposes of this report, the geographical coordinates of Goraj are 50.722 deg latitude, 22.667 deg longitude, and 846 ft elevation.